An air fryer is one of the best kitchen appliances a good cook can have at their disposal!

 - Noise – the fan can be a bit noisy?

 - Reviews – most air fryers on Amazon have quite a few reviews to help with your decision

-I have owned both of the following, this was a few years ago and I find the newer styles to have a better price point and to cook quicker, more evenly, and crispier!
+I have owned and tested the following, this was a few years ago and I find the newer styles to have a better price point and to cook quicker, more evenly, and crispier!

 - T-Fal Actifry 2-in-1 works for things like wings and fries but is not ideal for more delicate items.
 This air fryer tosses the items to help ensure even cooking and it also has a tray to set on top for cooking things like burgers or chicken breasts.